Interactive lasso-based mask generation for PixInsight. [more]

 | Delete | Delete |

-Dynamic Live Preview in action —
+The Dynamic Preview window —

 The Preferences button (the wrench icon on the process interface bar) opens the DynamicLasso license information dialog.
 This dialog reports the current license state:

 When the module is not yet licensed, the dialog shows a “Click here to register” link.
 Clicking it opens the registration dialog, where we enter our email and license key.
 The fields are validated as we type, and the Register button enables only once a valid email/key pair is entered.
-After a successful registration the info dialog refreshes in place to the “licensed to” state — no need to reopen it.
+After a successful registration the info dialog refreshes in place to the “licensed to” state, no need to reopen it.

 [hide]